 Many first-time owners prefer to construct their own hen coops and runs and, again, this removes a big expense.
 As long as the chicken enclosure is secure enough to keep out predators, there is no need to spend a fortune.
 Commercial chicken feed can also be substituted for other foods including vegetables, fruits, grains, oats and various other foodstuffs (chickens are omnivores and so will eat pretty much anything in moderation).

 VioVet stocks a great range of products for chickens and poultry, from feeds and treats to quality hen homes and feeders.
 Providing everything but the chickens themselves, look no further for all your start-up supplies and essentials!

 For Poultry Hen Homes and Runs, VioVet stocks a wide selection made from the highest quality materials.
 We also supply a range of chicken-friendly cleaning, disinfecting and freshening products to help keep the habitat sanitary and free of odours.
 Grits and Minerals can be purchased cheaply from us, as can Pecking Blocks and seed treats.
 These enrich the chicken’s environment by supplementing the daily diet and helping to alleviate boredom.

 A great selection of durable drinkers and feeders (including trough feeders for multiple birds) are also available from us, as well as novelty items, wound treatments, care books and supplements.
 To learn about common chicken health concerns, read our relevant post in the Knowledge Base.

 If you have any comments or experiences of owning chickens, we would love to hear about them!
-Also, with Pancake Day ahead of us, let us know how you make the most of your eggs! :)
+Feel free to comment below for our other readers :)